Subaru Forester SUV review

-"Despite its boxy looks, the Subaru Forester is good-to-drive, practical and now mixes sturdiness with an improved interior"
+"Thanks to its boxy looks, the Subaru Forester is tough, practical and reliable, but now gets a much improved interior"

 - Good to drive

 Verdict - Is the Subaru Forester a good car?

 The Subaru Forester is a tough SUV with standard four-wheel drive that's known for its solid build quality and dependability.
 And while its boxy looks might not have changed much, the latest model now shares its underpinnings with the Subaru Impreza and XV – promising improved road manners, lower running costs and more interior space.
 A recent facelift has also improved the Forester’s interior technology to help it compete in a tough corner of the market.

 Subaru Forester models, specs and alternatives

 Forester spotters will need to be on top form, because an upright and angular nose, new rear lights and a black strip across the tailgate are about the extent of its new design cues.
 Even for its mid-life facelift, Subaru only introduced the subtlest of tweaks to its grille, front fog lights and paint palette.
 The latest generation is also slightly longer and wider, so there's plentiful knee room inside and its maximum luggage capacity (1,779 litres) beats the rival Toyota RAV4.

 Its interior is a vast improvement over the outgoing model, and while it's still not up to Audi Q3 standards, it now has more showroom appeal.
 Some of the latest features like digital instruments are missing, but the infotainment display has Apple CarPlay and Android Auto compatibility if you prefer your phone’s interface over Subaru’s own interface.